 The student must pass an MS oral examination.
 The examination should be taken by the end of the first year of enrollment and must be taken no later than the end of the second year of enrollment.
 The student’s MS Advisory Committee administers the oral examination.

 Students must prepare and defend a formal thesis reporting the results of their research.
 During the final year of study, students must present a seminar on their research, with prior public announcement.
 Submission of the final thesis to the Graduate School is required to complete the MS degree.

 The student must have a major professor to advise and supervise the student’s studies as specified in Graduate School regulations.
 The Graduate Committee assigns a faculty advisor as a necessary prerequisite to admission.

-Thesis Track, student must complete all degree requirements within five years of initial enrollment
+Student must complete all degree requirements within five years of initial enrollment.

 Non Thesis Track